maelvls/maelvls.github.io/content/home/teaching.md

 widget = "custom"

 # Order that this section will appear in.
-weight = 60
+weight = 10

 +++

-I give some tutorials and lectures as a teaching instructor for the following courses at University Toulouse 3:
+A list of tutorials and lectures I gave as a teaching instructor.

-2018 (Université Toulouse 3 - Paul Sabatier)
+## 2018 (Université Toulouse 3 - Paul Sabatier)

 - _Logique 1_ (L1, Physics students): 7 lectures of 2h for ~30 students
   where I introduce and play with propositional logic (each lecture is